ProfShibe/Archcraft-Battery-Icon-Remover/README.md

 Drop the main.py file in ~/.config/openbox/themes/

-CD into that same directory
+CD into that same directory in a terminal

 From here, change the "CONTENT" variable in the "main" function of the file to whatever text you want to replace the battery icon with.
-Then, execute the script by running "python3 main.py", or "python main.py".
+Then, execute the script by running "python3 main.py", or "python main.py" in a terminal.

 **The script will automatically generate backups of all files it modifies.
 So in case anything goes wrong and the theme changes, you can revert everything.**